State and Provincial Government Actions for Efficient Transportation

 thirty days from this date, and implemented immediately thereafter.

-appointed in the Executive Office of Transportation and Construction and have
+shall be appointed in the Executive Office of Transportation and Construction

-responsibility for hearing and facilitating the resolution of citizen and
+and have responsibility for hearing and facilitating the resolution of citizen

 expediting project review and requests for waivers from current design

 standards and guidelines, and requests for exercise of flexibility in applying